damdai/SF30thPlayerReader/README.md

 To use...

-1. Download and unzip the latest SF30thPlayerReader.zip from https://github.com/damdai/SF30thPlayerReader/releases/latest.
+1. Download and unzip the latest [SF30thPlayerReader.zip](https://github.com/damdai/SF30thPlayerReader/releases/latest).
 2. Launch Street Fighter 30th Anniversary Collection from Steam and create or join a lobby.
 3. Run SF30thPlayerReader.exe.